replay-framework/replay/README.md

 apply runtime bytecode manipulation which add methods and intercept method calls or member field access.
 Removing the enhancers gives RePlay many of it's benefits: quick builds, reduce start-up times, allow non-Java JVM language interop, reduce magic, make mocking easier and results in more idiomatic Java code.

+It is advised to perform the porting work as much as possible while still being based on Play1.
+This allows you to break-up the effort in smaller "testable" steps making the effort more incremental and thereby greatly reducing the complexity of actual switch to RePlay.
+Where this is possible the guide below points this out with a **TIP**.

 The following list breaks down the porting effort into tasks: